NXT TakeOver: Phoenix: Preliminary matches

 The event opened with The Undisputed Era (Kyle O'Reilly and Roderick Strong) defending the NXT Tag Team Championship against War Raiders (Hanson and Rowe).
-Hanson and Rowe performed "Fallout" on O'Reilly to win the title.
+Hanson and Rowe performed "Fallout" on O'Reilly to win the titles.

 Next, Matt Riddle faced Kassius Ohno.
 Riddle forced Ohno to submit whilst executing arm trap elbow strikes to win.

 After that, Ricochet defended the NXT North American Championship against Johnny Gargano.
 Gargano applied the "Garga-No-Escape", but Ricochet escaped.
 Gargano performed a slingshot DDT on Ricochet for a near-fall.
 Ricochet applied the "Garga-No-Escape", but Gargano escaped.
 Gargano performed a brainbuster onto the exposed concrete outside the ring and a second slingshot DDT on Ricochet to win the title.

 In the penultimate match, Shayna Baszler defended the NXT Women's Championship against Bianca Belair.
 Belair attempted a 450° splash, but with the help from Marina Shafir and Jessamyn Duke, Baszler avoided the move and applied the "Kirifuda Clutch".
 Belair passed out, meaning Baszler retained the title by technical submission.